-The vaccination must be done after the microchipping.
+The vaccination must be done after the microchipping and the animal must be a minimum of 12 weeks old before they can be vaccinated.
 The length of the waiting period before movement between any European country is 21 days after the first vaccination date.
 A waiting period is not required for subsequent entries into the UK, provided rabies boosters are kept up to date.
 If the vaccination is in two parts the 21 day wait will be from the date of the second vaccination.
 Travel from the UK is also not permitted until 21 days have elapsed.

 Passport Section V - Rabies Serological Test